tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Offering a GREASE extension is not considered offering an encrypted ClientHello for purposes of requirements in {{real-ech}}.
 In particular, the client MAY offer to resume sessions established without ECH.

+### Server Greasing

+{{config-extensions-iana}} describes a set of Reserved extensions which will never be registered.
+These can be used by servers to "grease" the contents of the ECH configuration, as inspired by
+{{?RFC8701}}.
+This helps ensure clients process ECH extensions correctly.
+When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order bit clear.
+Correctly-implemented client will ignore those extensions.

+The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
+Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
+Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
+These extraneous ECH configurations SHOULD have invalid keys, and invalid public names, ending in ".invalid" (see {{?RFC2606}}).

 # Server Behavior {#server-behavior}